 The relationship between Tokelau and New Zealand is managed by the Administrator of Tokelau.
 This is a statutory position held by a New Zealand public servant, and appointed by our Minister of Foreign Affairs.
-The Administrator is supported by staff from MFAT's Special Relations Unit.
+The Administrator is supported by staff from MFAT's Special Relations and French Pacific Unit.

 Tokelau has tiny trade flows.
 The physical characteristics of the atolls limit economic development, and the few natural resources and agricultural production are enough to meet only the basic needs in Tokelau itself.

 Ocean and lagoon fish and shellfish are plentiful, and are part of the staple diet for Tokelauans.
-Under new regulations the Administrator of Tokelau is now responsible for managing Tokelau’s EEZ, and fisheries licence fees are expected to contribute substantially to Tokelau's budget.
+The Administrator of Tokelau is responsible for managing Tokelau’s EEZ, and fisheries licence fees contribute substantially to Tokelau's budget.

 The New Zealand Aid Programme works with Tokelau to strengthen its public services, improve quality of life on its atolls, and maximise its fisheries revenue.